Baby Sleep Coaching Orange County | The Parenthood Project Book a Sleep Clarity Call

 Implementation, together

 Depending on your container, we move into weeks of coaching as you implement.
-Sessions are scheduled responsively—not on a rigid weekly cadence—because the timing should match what's actually happening with your baby and your nervous system.
-We work through what is happening layer after layer.
-We stay consistent.
-We adjust as the next layer reveals itself.
+Sessions are scheduled responsively — not a rigid weekly cadence — because the timing should match what's happening with your baby.
+We work through it layer by layer, stay consistent, and adjust as the next layer reveals itself.

 05